Pennsylvania Department of Health

 Initial comments:

-Based on an Abbreviated Survey in response to three complaints, completed on September 5, 2025, it was determined that Whitehall Borough Post Acute was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 Pa.
-Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on an Abbreviated Survey in response to two complaints, completed on March 4, 2026, it was determined that Whitehall Borough Post Acute was in compliance with the requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities; however, the facility was not in compliance with the 28.
+Pa Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.\~

 Plan of Correction: